 Drugs are pouring in, killing Americans, the highest record we ever had, as Tom said.

-We we've got criminals, murders, rapists, pedophiles, gang members that are pouring in, and a NASA security threat.
+We've got criminals, murderers, rapists, pedophiles, gang members that are pouring in, and a national security threat.

 I mean, Sean, how much more do we need?

-There's an article on the free beacon that says the uh Homeland Security Department and the State Department last week amended federal immigration laws to allow foreigners who provided insignificant material support to designated terror groups receive immigration benefits or other status,
+There's an article on the Free Beacon that says the Homeland Security Department and the State Department last week amended federal immigration laws to allow foreigners who provided insignificant material support to designated terror groups to receive immigration benefits or other status according to the policy published in the Federal Register.

-Uh that would mean individuals that work for Iran's Islamic Revolutionary Guard uh that has killed, you know, hundreds of Americans.
+That would mean individuals that work for Iran's Islamic Revolutionary Guard that has killed hundreds of Americans would now have access to our borders.

 Last word, Tom Holman.

-And look, they the uh Barbers already admitted they arrested 50 people on terrorist reign database.
+Look, the Board Patrol has already admitted they arrested 50 people on Terror Screen Database.

-We got over 800,000 goddess, recorded gotta ways like camera, drone, and and central traffic.
+We got over 800,000 gotaways, recorded gotaways on camera, drone, and central traffic.

 800,000.